 It’s no secret that retirement changes your life.
-Even if you’re shifting to a part-time career or becoming a consultant, your schedule will never be the same.
+Even if you’re moving to part-time or becoming a consultant, your schedule will never be the same.
 Retirement could chip away at those healthy habits you’ve worked so long to develop.
-Or it could give you the chance to make some new ones.
+Or, it could give you the chance to make some new ones.

 1. Get moving during the day

 Without that active commute or those lunchtime walks, you could find yourself becoming increasingly sedentary.
-Research shows that while new retirees initially reported having more time for leisure-time physical activity, their activity levels eventually tapered off.
+Research shows that new retirees initially reported more leisure-time physical activity.
+But their activity levels eventually tapered off.

 Instead of letting that happen, make movement a habit.
 Use a fitness tracker to reach your step target.
 Try a mock commute: Start and end your day with a brisk walk or bike ride.
 Take your dog for an extra walk every day.
-Baby-sit the grandkids.
+Romp with your grandkids.
+The Centers for Disease Control in the United States has some useful tips.

 2. Develop a new routine

 If you’ve built your exercise routine around your work day, sticking with it post-retirement could be tricky.
-Look for new anchors to build your routine around.
+Instead, look for new foundations to build your routine on.

-“If you know you’re a person who is really good with structure, you have to set yourself up with structure,” says Trotter.
+“If you know you’re really good with structure, you have to set yourself up with structure,” says Trotter.
 “So much of fitness is setting yourself up for success.
-So look at your schedule and think about what the new touchstones in your life will be.”
+So, look at your schedule and think about what the new touchstones in your life will be.”

 You could plan your workouts around mealtimes, volunteering commitments or family activities.
 If you need a nudge, sign up for a class or sports league with a set schedule to follow.